Nicolabell/Basic-Vue.js-app/README.md

 - How to add the Vue instance to my index.html file
 - How to reference the Vue data within the DOM using the element property (el) and double curly brackets (and expression)
 - The DOM needs to render first then the element data can update the expression
+- Using v-bind to dynamically bind attribute to expression